pfgithub/scpl/docs/actions/call.md

 ## Call / Call (internally `com.apple.mobilephone.call`)

-> This action requires that Shortcuts has permission to use WFContactAccessResource.
+> This action is not yet complete.
+Some arguments may be missing.

 ## description